Written by

 For a metal roof, it's incredibly lightweight, easy to transport and work with.
 It's also very versatile from a shaping and design perspective making it a preferred choice for architects with creative design goals.

-Its corrosion resistance also makes it appealing, especially for homes in coastal regions and the fact that its recyclable gives it strong environmental credentials.
+Its corrosion resistance also makes it appealing, especially for homes in coastal regions and the fact that it's recyclable gives it strong environmental credentials.

 Aluminium roofing can be a bit more costly than other solutions as a slight drawback and it can expand and contract with big temperature changes, requiring professional roofing installation to mitigate this.